gfroyland/Inflated-Generator/Rayleigh-Benard convection/README.md

 # Sample Figures

 The Figure below shows time slices of the leading real-valued spatial eigenvector for the inflated generator of the RBC flow system taken along the xy-plane with z = 0.5 (the xy-midplane) and spaced 3 T_f (units of time) apart, produced for the sake of validation of the code and the results.
-This Figure can be found in the "Sample Figures" folder and can be reproduced by running either version of "generator_script.jl".
+This Figure can be reproduced by running either the CPU or the GPU version of "generator_script.jl".

 ![Leading_evec](/Sample%20Figures/RBC%20Leading%20Spatial%20Eigenvector%20xy%20Midplane.png)